nboehlje/se319-midterm-project/docs/Midtermproposal_19.md

 ## 3. Goals and Objectives

 ### 3.1.
-Our Goal
+Goals

-To develop an entertaining browser game that will provide a small (non-addictive) distraction to players.
+1. To develop an entertaining browser game that will provide a small (non-addictive) distraction to players.
 I.e. provide a small dose of joy to ease the mind before a potentially stressful event.

-The game should be interactive and simple.
+2. The game should be interactive and simple.
 It should also support player personalization and recognition of achievement.

 ### 3.2.
 Objectives